-Volunteer Toad Controllers needed.
+Volunteer Toad Patrollers needed.

-Last year a number of Round Hill-ers expressed their concerns for our vulnerable local toad population, which each spring use Cats Creep to try to migrate from their hibernation spots to their breeding ponds.
+In 2019 a number of Round Hill-ers expressed their concerns for our vulnerable local toad population, which each spring use Cats Creep to try to migrate from their hibernation spots to their breeding ponds.
 Members of the Round Hill Community were worried about toad (and other amphibian) casualties - being accidentally trodden on as folks navigate the steps in the dark!

 Concerned residents kindly put out signs to raise awareness and suggest people check their footing by using a torch / their phone while traversing Cats Creep at this crucial time; but wondered if there was more we could be doing to help maintain and protect the Cats Creep migration route.

 offering your availability to be present at Cats Creep from dusk (for as long or as short a time as you can manage!) recording any amphibians you see – no prior knowledge or experience necessary!
 Kate will provide all the info and recording pack you’ll need maintaining ‘toad alert’ signage spreading the word to passers-by about the toads – and how they can get involved!